Run For Office

 Dated views of motherhood are barriers to women running for office and representing their constituencies.
 Remarkable organizations such as She Should Run and Emily’s List support women’s political careers.
 For more inspiration, research Jocelyn Yow and Buffy Wicks.
 They both recently made headlines for political victories with young children by their side!

 “Please remember that it is fine for “the standard” to be different when it comes to allocating your time and energy.
 You are going to live a lot of years after this one.
 [The year you run for office] is going to be a powerful year in your life story, no question.
-Honor that, even as you honor the people you hope to serve.” — Gina Robinson Ungar, ‘19, Candidate for Vanderburgh IN, Evansville City Council, At Large
+Honor that, even as you honor the people you hope to serve.” — Gina Robinson Ungar, ‘19, former candidate for Vanderburgh IN, Evansville City Council, At Large

 Deciding to Run for Office